eliasmagn/postmarketOS_kiauh/README.md

   number into the "Perform action" prompt and confirm by hitting ENTER.

+### 🔄 Update menu UX

+- Loading spinners now pause automatically whenever `sudo` needs your password or the package manager prints interactive output, so update checks no longer obscure the prompt behind the animation.

 ### ♻️ Init system compatibility

 KIAUH now ships with a unified init abstraction so phones, tablets, and SBCs share the same workflows regardless of which service manager they boot.
 During startup the helper automatically detects whether the host is running **systemd** or